AuroricSky/scripts/README.md

 # guis
-this is an easy place to access all my GUI projects.
+this is an easy place to access all my GUI's.